oktadev/okta-blog/_source/_posts/2018-06-28-tutorial-build-a-basic-crud-app-with-node.md

 npm start
 ```

-If you could copy the code correctly, you should be able to log in, create posts, edit posts, and delete posts.
+Now, you should be able to log in, create posts, edit posts, and delete posts.

 {% img blog/tutorial-build-a-basic-crud-app-with-node/using-the-blog.gif alt:"using the blog" width:"700" %}{: .center-image }